 After each meal I fill in the daily food and fitness tracker, whether I’ve followed my meal plan exactly or not.

-This tool is so helpful, because it really gives you an honest view of what you’re eating everyday (good or bad).
+This free printable food journal is so helpful, because it really gives you an honest view of what you’re eating everyday (good or bad).
 I also use it to track my water intake and daily exercise.

 I’m not one to deprive myself of something sweet, but I do look for better options.
 One of my favorite sweet snacks is DOVE Dark Chocolate Strawberry & Cocoa Almond, Dark Chocolate Blueberry & Vanilla Cashew, and Dark Chocolate Cherries.
 With their delicious dark chocolate and real fruit, this is exactly the kind of treat I love!